carbon-design-system/carbon/docs/guides/setup/virtual-machines.md

 Select VirtualBox as the platform and download the ZIP.

-_Note: is says the VMs expire after 90 days, but it appears that is not enforced._
+_Note: it says the VMs expire after 90 days, but it appears that is not enforced._

 You can save the ZIP wherever you'd like, but it's best to save it in an